-This course is aimed at students who desire something more intense, vigorous, and demanding than a simple cruise, and certainly for all those thrilled by the adrenaline kick once in control of the elements, the sea and the wind!
+This course is aimed at those students who aim at something more intense, vigorous and demanding than a simple cruise, and certainly for all those thrilled by the adrenaline kick once in control of the elements, the sea and the wind!

-The syllabus involves hours of practice in boat handling, trimming, racing rules, and race tactics.
-All crews participate in the local Sailing Championship of Thessaloniki, while also given the opportunity to further participate in significant racing events during the summer such as the Aegean Regatta, The Aegean Rally, The Greek National Offshore Championship and the North Aegean International Sailing Week Cup.
+The syllabus involves hours of practice in boat handling, trimming, racing rules and race tactics.
+All crews participate in the local Sailing Championship of Thessaloniki while also given the opportunity to further participate in significant racing events during the summer such as the Aegean Regatta, The Aegean Rally, The Greek National Offshore Championship and the North Aegean International Sailing Week Cup.

-Note: The ACT course fulfilling the above is: SEA SAIL 201: Introduction to Racing Sea Sailing
+Note: The ACT course fulfilling the above is: Sea Sail 201: Introduction to Racing Sea Sailing